 As a result, damage to the left temporal lobe often leads to problems understanding language, also known as receptive aphasia or Wernicke’s aphasia.
 Those with receptive aphasia after TBI often feel like the people around them are speaking another language.

 Likewise, Wernicke’s aphasia may also affect speech.
 Generally, individuals can produce words with normal tone and speed; however, their sentences usually do not make any sense.
 Reading and writing are also frequently affected, as these require language comprehension as well.

 In contrast, damage to the right temporal lobe may affect an individual’s ability to process music, which may cause difficulties singing.

 4. Hearing Difficulties

-Not only can temporal lobe damage affect the ability to interpret sounds, it can also make it harder to detect sounds at all.
+Not only can temporal lobe damage affect the ability to interpret sounds, but it can also make it harder to detect sounds at all.

-In addition to general hearing problems, a person with temporal lobe damage can experience something called pure word deafness, which describes deafness only to spoken words.
+In addition to general hearing problems, a person with temporal lobe damage may experience pure word deafness, which describes deafness only to spoken words.
 They have no problem hearing other sounds.